-When I started Strawberry Chic and later my Youtube channel, I googled how to do everything.
+When I started Strawberry Chic and later my YouTube channel, I Googled how to do everything.
 It’s how I figured how to use iMovie, Lightroom, and everything else in between.
-A lot of things, however, I had to learn the hard way with a little trial and error.
-I found myself sharing these tips, or “youtube hacks” with my friends who express interest in starting a Youtube channel.
-I hope sharing them here will make your first few Youtube videos go a lot smoother than mine!
+However, a lot of things I had to learn the hard way with a little trial and error.
+I found myself sharing these tips, or “youtube hacks” with my friends who expressed interest in starting a YouTube channel.

-The most popular video on my channel was shot on my iPhone with no professional equipment.
+One of the most popular videos on my channel was shot on my iPhone with no professional equipment.
 It was also my very first attempt at vlogging!
 Don’t hold back from starting a YouTube channel because you can’t afford expensive equipment.
-I don’t think you need it until you’re ready to invest.
-I recommend focusing on your background and film in an area with good natural lighting.
-I already had a blog camera, so when I knew Youtube was going to be something I did for a while I purchased cheap lighting and a microphone.
-I recently bought a lighter vlogging camera for try on hauls and on the go filming.
+I don’t think you need a nice camera until you’re ready to invest.
+I already had a blog camera, and now I have a lighter vlogging camera for try on hauls and on the go filming.

 You’ll be surprised what background noise is picked up in your camera while filming.
 I usually turn off the AC, my overhead fan, and any diffuser running in the room to decrease background noise.
 Yes, it gets hot, but I’d rather have good quality sound for my videos.
 I also pause if a neighbor is mowing their lawns, a plane flies overhead, or a train goes through town.
 All of which happens every time I film!